 A family relationship refers to a person who is related to another person via blood or marriage.
 It also encompasses family relationships in a broader sense, where some cultures define family to be someone who is reasonably regarded as a relative.

 Police have the right to enter and search (if required) a residence when there is domestic violence occurring.
-This allows police to ensure the further safety of the people involved, as well as allows them to collect any necessary evidence pertaining to the case.
+This allows the police to ensure the further safety of the people involved, as well as allows them to collect any necessary evidence about the case.

 Police have the right to obtain the name and address of any person involved in a domestic and family violence incident, as well as any witnesses.

 If the police have reason to suspect that people may be in danger of further violence, or that property may be damaged, they will usually detain the respondent for up to four hours.
 The police may then apply for a domestic violence order.